Nanjing Massacre: Japan

-Another history textbook prepared by the Japanese Society for History Textbook Reform, which had been approved by the government in 2001, attempts to whitewash Japan's war record during the 1930s and early 1940s.
-It referred to the Nanjing massacre as an "incident", and glossed over the issue of comfort women.
-Indeed, there is only one sentence that refers to this event: "they [the Japanese troops] occupied that city in December."
+The most widely used Japanese textbooks for junior high schools do contain references to the Nanjing Massacre and other issues like comfort women.
+Fiercely critical of such references, the Japanese Society for History Textbook Reform published the New History Textbook attempts to whitewash Japan's war record during the 1930s and early 1940s.
+It referred to the Nanjing Massacre as an "incident", and glossed over the issue of comfort women.
+There is also only one sentence that refers to the event: "they [the Japanese troops] occupied that city in December".
+This revisionist textbook though approved by the government was shunned by nearly all school districts and only used by 13 schools.